According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

-A leader shouldn’t shy away from making decisions, or display self doubt.
+A leader shouldn’t shy away from making decisions, or display self-doubt.

 They shouldn’t feel sorry for themselves, or insult others along the way.
-While maintaining positivity and empowerment within the workplace, it’s also important for leaders to not give praise too easily, to encourage staff to work harder to reap the benefits.
+While maintaining positivity and empowerment within the workplace, it’s also important for leaders to not give praise too easily, and to encourage staff to work harder to reap the benefits.

 What makes a good manager?

 A good manager communicates their appreciation for their employees and creates a positive environment to set their team up for success.
-Good managers will also be able to resolve conflict and use their hard shell to navigate tough conversations.
+Good managers will also be able to resolve conflict and use their hard shells to navigate tough conversations.

 What does the bible say about leadership traits?

 There are several bible verses about leadership qualities.
 As a general overview, the bible suggests leaders should be humble, practice integrity, and be protective of their following.
 They are emotionally intelligent, and hardworking and utilize those around them when they need advice.